 You’ll have plenty of access to customer service, however.
 You can call the service center 24/7 or use the live online chat function 9 a.m. to 9:30 p.m.
-Eastern Time 7 days a week.
+ET seven days a week.
 And there's a PayPal mobile app you can use to spend or transfer cash rewards redeemed to your PayPal account.

 The PayPal Extras Mastercard comes with identity theft protection if you enroll in the service.
 You’ll get 24/7 monitoring of suspicious online activity and can even ask that specific domain names be checked regularly.
 Plus, you’ll get help with disputes so you’re not held responsible for fraudulent transactions.